 In light of the two considerations above, we have categorized unilateral measures based on: (1) the nature of the underlying dispute; (i.e., whether the country imposing the unilateral measures claims damages based on a WTO violation or damages in areas not covered by the WTO); and (2) the nature of the measures enacted (i.e., whether the measures violate the WTO Agreement - for example, tariff increases within bound rates).
-Figure 14-1, below, discusses whether these various unilateral measures are consistent with the WTO Agreement.
+Figure II-15, below, discusses whether these various unilateral measures are consistent with the WTO Agreement.
 As indicated in the chart, the measures in question, except for item D, may violate Article 23 of the DSU and/or be inconsistent with the WTO Agreement.

 In the case of item D, a unilateral measure would not itself constitute a violation of the WTO Agreement.
-For example, a unilateral measure could be taken against a trading partner's measure that was allegedly outside the scope of the WTO Agreement, even though in actuality the measure would be taken against a trading partner's measure justified under the WTO Agreement.
+For example, a unilateral measure could be taken against a trading partner's measure that was allegedly outside the scope of the WTO Agreement, even though in actuality the measure was within the scope of the WTO Agreement.
 Under this scenario, the enforcing country could unreasonably escape WTO violation.
 To avoid this problem, it should be made clear that regardless of whether each case is related to the WTO Agreement, it should be judged objectively according the rules of dispute settlement.